 There are large wild old growth trees to climb and explore in the forest and also smaller trees with lower branches for novice climbers.

-Optional activities at this location include a nearby zipline, horseback riding, fly fishing for trout and a visit to the spa.
+Optional activities at this location include a nearby zipline, horseback riding, a waterfall hike, and a visit to the spa.

 There will be lots of tree climbing but also plenty opportunity for other activities and relaxation.
 This group is for adult responsible climbers of all levels who come together to enjoy nature and share new experiences with friends.
 You will decide your own activities and level of involvements within some general guidelines subject to the instructions of the guides.
 The large old forest trees generally have no lower branches, the canopy structure is high.
 The “first ascent” of the wild trees requires experienced climbers with guides.
 Beginners can start with guided climbing of “tamer” trees with a lower branch structure.
-The trip will have a ratio of 4 guests to one climbing guide.
 Please consult with a guide before the trip regarding your experience, climbing methods and equipment as well as guidelines to follow.

 Contribution to Conservation.